“Obstacles are those frightful things you see when you take your eyes off your goal.” – Henry Ford

 The role of School Counselors is to support the mission of the Paul R. Baird Middle School Counseling Department by facilitating the development and empowerment of all students to reach their potential in academic, career, and personal-social areas through a comprehensive and developmental curriculum.
 School counselors, with the assistance of parents, teachers, administrators and the community, encourage all students within the school to become effective learners, responsible citizens, and contributing members of society.
 Paul R. Baird Middle School supports the values of honesty, respect, resiliency, and empowerment and works to develop those qualities in each and every student through a safe and caring learning environment that encourages social responsibility and lifelong learning.

-Counselors are trained and educated in a Masters degree program to help students find solutions to problems, meet the challenges of growing up, and better understand and appreciate themselves and others.
+Counselors are trained and educated in a master's degree program to help students find solutions to problems, meet the challenges of growing up and better understand and appreciate themselves and others.
 Students may seek out their counselors to speak about academic course selections, peer relationship problems, sorting out emotions, or even exploring future plans.
 Everything said between a school counselor and a student is held in the utmost confidentiality, UNLESS the safety of the student, or another, is in jeopardy.
 School counselors are mandated reporters, meaning they must report any signs of abuse, neglect, or safety concerns to an appropriate superior.

 CLASSROOM WORKSHOPS